-Record the product key if you plan to install SSRS.
+Record the product key if you plan to install Power BI Report Server or SQL Server Reporting Services (SSRS).
 You can thank me later!
 Click Next.

-Select, I accept the license terms, and then click Next.
+Select, I accept the license terms and Privacy Statement, and then click Next.

 If everything is successful in the Global Rules node, you are automatically forwarded to the Microsoft Update node.
 Click Next.

-Ensure that you change the Instance root directory, Shared feature directory and Shared feature directory (x86) to E:\.
+Ensure that you change not only the Instance root directory, but also update the Shared feature directory and Shared feature directory (x86) all to E:\.
 These directories should never be installed on the operating system (OS) drive!

 If everything is successful on the Feature Rules node, you are automatically forwarded to the Instance Configuration node.

-Here I use the Default instance and I also recommend that you use it too as it will cause less headaches down the road!
+Here I used the Default instance.
+I recommend that you use it too because it will cause less headaches down the road!
 Click Next.

 I’m not going to make any changes on the Server Configuration node.
 Unless you have a reason, I also recommend that you leave both the Service Accounts and Collation information alone.
 Click Next.

 Keeping with best practices, you shouldn’t add your personal account to any IT servers.
 Instead use an AD security group.
-In the Database Engine Configuration node, click on the Add… button.
+In the Database Engine Configuration node, on the Server Configuration tab, click on Add…

-Add your SQL Server administrators group and click OK.
+Add your SQL Server Administrators group and click on the OK button.

 For the remainder of the setup, I’m going to leave the default information alone.
 Simply click Next until you arrive at the Ready to Install node.

-Click on the Install button in order to start the installation of SQL Server 2017.
+Click on Install in order to start the installation of SQL Server 2019.

 If everything is successful on the Ready to Install and Installation Progress nodes, you are automatically forwarded to the Complete node.
-Once the install is successfully completed, click on the Close button.
+Once the install is successfully completed, click on Close.

 Finally, close the SQL Server Installation Center window.
-With that last step completed you successfully installed SQL Server 2017 for use with SSRS.
-This is a component of what is needed for the SCCM current branch reporting services point.
+With that last step completed you successfully installed SQL Server 2019.
+By the way, SQL Server 2019 is a component of what is needed for the SCCM/MEMCM current branch reporting services point.